Pathoschild/smapi-mod-dump/source/Shoplifter/README.md

 Shoplifter fully supports translation!
 Currently available in:
 - Chinese, thanks to 20080618!
 - Korean, thanks to Aromay7!
+- Italian, thanks to peanutbatteries!
+- French, thanks to Breeis!
+- Portuguese, thanks to Kadomine!

 New translations always welcome!
 The best place to reach me is on the Shoplifter [mod page](https://www.nexusmods.com/stardewvalley/mods/8569).
 Translations are released seperately to the main files until a sufficient number of translations are received for a full release.
+One more and I'll release all current translations as a new update.

 ## Versions ##
 1.0.0 - Initial release

 1.1.0 - Made shoplifting preferences configurable, added Icecream Stand as shopliftable

-1.2.0 - Added translation support
+1.1.2 - Added translation support